simbo/action-semver-release-action/README.md

 # simbo/action-semver-release-action

-A simple and lightning-fast GitHub action to create releases for actions based on semver tags and move major, minor and latest tags accordingly.
+A simple and lightning-fast GitHub action to create releases for actions based on semantic version tags and move major, minor and latest tags accordingly.

-Unfortunately, you still have to publish your release to the GitHub marketplace manually as there is no way to automate this at the moment.
+Unfortunately, you still have to publish your action release to the GitHub marketplace manually as there is no way to automate this at the moment.

 ## Usage